Wladimir Wertelecki: Medical and postgraduate education and clinical training

-Initial Investigations of Clinical Patterns
+Initial investigations of clinical patterns

 During 1968–1970, Wertelecki studied Clinical Epidemiology while serving as a Senior Surgeon (Commander) of the US Public Health Corp at the Epidemiology Branch of the National Cancer Institute and consultant in Medical Genetics at the Naval National Medical Center in Bethesda, Maryland.
 In 1973, access to computerized medical records permitted a large epidemiologic analysis of epileptic women elevated risks to deliver children with facial clefts attributed to anti-epileptic therapies later confirmed to include such agent as “Dilantin” (phenytoin), described as fetal hydantoin syndrome in 1975.
 Anti-epileptic medications often reduced available folates to developing embryos was suspect of being teratogenic.
 Fifteen years later (1988) mandatory folic acid fortification of cereal/grain products was introduced to reduce prevalence if spina bifida.
 Analyses of birthweight and dermatoglyphic patterns of fingers and palms of leukemic children revealed statistically significant contrast indicative of prenatal factors, subsequently amply confirmed.
 The mentors and associates of these investigations included Mr. Nathan Mantel, Dr. Robert W. Miller, Dr. C.C.
 Plato, and Dr. Josef Warkany.
 Their collective contribution accepted notion of the association of congenital anomalies and factors with pediatric neoplasias.
 This association is evident following in utero exposures to ionizing radiation.
 Wertelecki often relied on his expertise in clinical semiology to report early clinical observations.
 The first clinical scientific report by Wertelecki as a junior resident of pediatrics concerned the recognition of cantharidin-related nephritis in children linked with blister beetles.
 As a research fellow of Medical Genetics and instructor of Pediatrics Wertelecki reported stigmatic signs for the recognition of rare and novel syndrome of a partial monosomy (deletion) of a segment of chromosome 18.
 At the time such deletions were considered lethal.
 He also reported results of early treatments of phenylketonuria.
 Recognition of triploidy was synthesized by Wertelecki, his students and colleagues.
 Another early synthesis of perhaps the first human observations of a disorder known in cattle its molecular characteristics was named dermatosparaxis, a collagen disorder.
 Studies of population isolates led to identifications of novel gene mutations and their clinical manifestations.
-Investigations of neurofibromatosis led to molecular analyses and characterization of NF-1, NF-2, Schwannomatoses and the Merlin protein.
+Investigations of an isolate of a Native American population identified a gene mutation manifested as the Marinesco-Sjögren syndrome.
+The investigations expanded clinical spectrum of the disorder.
+Also facilitated the Federal recognition of a population as an Indian tribe.
+Another investigation of a different population isolate led to the identification of the gene mutation manifested as acoustic neuromas, spinal tumors, and other neoplasias.
+The studies led to the current notions of Neurofibromatosis type II and discovery of the crucial tumor suppressor protein known as Merlin protein.